wordpress-mobile/WordPress-iOS/docs/voiceover-guidelines.md

 VoiceOver has a standard escape gesture which dismisses an alert or returns to the previous screen.
 You can perform the gesture by moving two fingers back and forth three times quickly, making a “z”.

 This is generally supported by the all the UIKit components.
-Most of the time, you shouldn't need to think about it.
+If you make custom (modal) views, however, VoiceOver may not know how to dismiss it.
+This can potentially lock your user within that view forever.

-If you make custom (modal) views, however, you might need to manually support it.
-This can be done by overridding [`accessibilityPerformEscape`](https://developer.apple.com/documentation/objectivec/nsobject/1615091-accessibilityperformescape) in your custom `UIView` or `UIViewController`.
+You can support the gesture by overridding [`accessibilityPerformEscape`](https://developer.apple.com/documentation/objectivec/nsobject/1615091-accessibilityperformescape) in your custom `UIView` or `UIViewController`.

 ```swift
 class MyModalView: UIView {